 There are approximately six types of weight benches that are available, and each one works differently.
 We've broken down each of them to give you better insight.

 1. Flat Bench

-The flat bench is the most known and common type of weight bench.
+The best flat bench is the most known and common type of weight bench.
 It is basic, has no additional attachments, the seat does not adjust, and it is primarily used to build and define the muscles of the chest.
 Additionally, the triceps and shoulder muscles are also used during workouts.